dugsiiyeinc/designer/README.md

 1. Homepage : Search and explore some of our latest interior design work.
 2. About us: About Designer.
-3. Explore: Explore our work & minimalistic design.
+3. Trending: Check Trending work.
-4. Trending: Check Trending work.
+  - Explore: Explore our work & minimalistic design.
-5. Contact page: Contact Us.
+4. Contact page: Contact Us.

 </p><br>